Reetam M

 Students will be provided a crash course in distribution theory, statistical inference, and R. Details regarding loss functions and optimization will be covered which are widely applicable to any modern machine learning approach.
 Students will also be introduced to advanced topics like Bayesian neural networks, simulation-based inference, and uncertainty quantification.

-An AI4Stats short course conducted in Fall 2025 at the University of Maryland, Baltimore County, covered several of the ideas that underpin this course, but tailored towards an audience that was already familiar with statistics, or deep learning, or both.
+An AI4Stats short course conducted in Fall 2025 at the University of Maryland, Baltimore County, originally covered several of the ideas that underpin this course, but was tailored towards an audience that was already familiar with statistics, or deep learning, or both.

 Course Schedule